Biography

 1969

-Kiefer Pursues his studies at the Staatliche Akademie der Bildenden Künste in Karlsruhe under Horst Antes.
+Kiefer pursues his studies at the Staatliche Akademie der Bildenden Künste in Karlsruhe under Horst Antes.
 This same year, he performs a series of actions collectively called Besetzungen (‘Occupations’) in France, Italy, and Switzerland, in which he dresses in the military uniform his father wore in World War II, and parodies the Sieg Heil Nazi salute (making such a salute was then and still is a punishable offence in Germany); these actions mark the beginning of Kiefer turning work on the memory of World War II and Nazism into a means of breaking the silence over the recent past and of exploring his German identity, as well as German culture and history

 1970